MarekOzana/polars-bloomberg/docs/examples/credit/index.md

 ---
 title: Credit Examples
 description: Credit bond notebooks using polars-bloomberg with Bloomberg BQL inputs for CET1, AT1 valuation, and spread analytics.
+tags:
+    - Credit
+    - AT1
+    - CoCo
+    - BQL
 ---

 # Credit Examples